Porto Santo, the Selvagens or the Desertas, unknown Portuguese islands

 Porto Santo

 The contrast with Madeira, which is covered in almost tropical vegetation, is striking.
 In the higher elevations, many places offer fantastic views of the deep blue sea.
-Our boat can sometimes be seen nonchalantly tugging at its chain, an enchanting sight if ever there was one!
+Sometimes you can even make out our boat, nonchalantly pulling on its chain - an enchanting sight if ever there was one!

 Sun, wind and Zoé batteries...